-Dr. Neil J. Zemmel will give you instructions to prepare for surgery.
-He will go over this with you during your pre operative consultation and give you a written instruction packet.
-These instructions are also downloadable from his web site.
+Dr. Neil J. Zemmel will give you instructions to prepare for your breast augmentation surgery.
+He will go over this with you during your pre-operative consultation and give you a written instruction packet.
+These instructions are also downloadable on our patient forms page.
 Instructions regarding eating and drinking, smoking, and taking or avoiding certain vitamins and medications will be given.
 You will be instructed on when you can bathe, drive, and return to normal activity.
 You will also need to arrange transportation to and from the hospital for surgery and for the next several days.

 - The Actual Surgery

 Dr. Zemmel performs breast augmentation with a deep sedation or general anesthesia.
 You will sleep through the entire operation.
 You will be unaware of the entire surgery, and be pain free while surgery is taking place.
 Dr. Zemmel and the anesthesia provider will give you medication before, during, and after surgery for nausea.
 Dr. Zemmel and the anesthesia team will take ever precaution to prevent post operative nausea and vomiting and to make you as comfortable as possible.

 The incisional approach for inserting your implant will depend on your breast shape and Dr. Zemmel’s recommendation.
 The incision can be made either in the crease under the breast (Inframammary), around the areola (the periaerolar approach), or in the armpit (transaxillary).
 Dr. Zemmel will make every effort to place the incision so that the final scar will be as hidden as possible.

 Dr. Zemmel will lift your skin, breast tissue, and pectoralis muscle and to create a pocket for the implant to rest in.
 The entire operation is designed to create a finely tailored pocket for the implant to rest in.
 The implants are then centered directly beneath your nipple and areola to give the optimum shape and projection.